Nek5000/NekDoc/source/faq.rst

    Then store the calculated field in ``t(1,1,1,1,iscal+1)`` where ``iscal`` is your passive scalar index (in this example 1).

-..
-How do I obtain values of variables at a specific point?
+**How do I obtain values of variables at a specific point?**

-..   to do
+  The simplest way is through the use of history points.
+See :ref: `case_files_his`